CodeYourFuture/syllabus-archive/node-db/lesson1.md

 # What is HTTP?

-> It is a language that browser and the server uses to talk to each other
+> It is a protocol that browser and the server uses to talk to each other

 ![HTTP](https://github.com/Michael-Antczak/syllabus/blob/scotland/node-db/http_diagram.png)